Sleeping with Sirens: Madness (2014–2016)

-Gossip (2017–2019)
+Gossip (2017–2018)

 The band's next album, Gossip was released on September 22, 2017.
 They began their worldwide, Up Close and Personal Gossip tour, in October 2017 with special guests The White Noise, Palaye Royale and Chase Atlantic.
 Starting in May 2018, Sleeping with Sirens began the European leg of the tour with Chase Atlantic and Chapel.

-How It Feels to Be Lost (2019–2021)
+How It Feels to Be Lost (2019–2020)

 On June 19, 2019, the band released the single "Leave It All Behind", which is closer to their older sound than the poppier sound of Gossip, and announced their sixth studio album, How It Feels to Be Lost.
-It will be the band's first release under Sumerian Records.
+It was the band's first release under Sumerian Records.
 On July 19, 2019, the band released the album's second single, "Break Me Down."
 On August 8, 2019, the band released the album's third single, "Agree to Disagree."

 Longtime drummer Gabe Barham departed the band on September 1, 2019.
 Shortly after, it was announced that Matty Best (of Tonight Alive) would be taking over drumming duties for the band.

 On April 9, 2020, lead guitarist Jack Fowler teased a short clip from a heavy and yet-to-be-released song.

 On July 24, 2020, band released a new single that Jack Fowler teased before, "Talking to Myself", with an accompanying lyric video.
 The band announced the release of a deluxe version of the album "How It Feels To Be Lost", which came out on August 21, 2020.